-Financial abuse is a common and distinct form of violence that is underexplored.
-Financial abuse involves behaviours that control a woman’s ability to gain and use economic resources, impacting their ability to be economically independent.
+Economic abuse is a common and distinct form of violence that is underexplored.
+Economic abuse involves behaviours that control a woman’s ability to gain and use economic resources, impacting their ability to be economically independent.
 This can include restricting access to household income, monitoring spending, coerced debt and sabotaging employment.

 We conduct research to better understand the experiences and impacts of financial abuse as well the opportunities to prevent and address it.
 We also work closely with policy-makers, scholars, service providers and financial institutions to improve practices and develop solutions.